-Appendix 1 Amble Links First School
+Amble Links First School

-Identification of Children with Special Educational Needs and Disability (September 2020)
+Identification of Children with Special Educational Needs and Disability (May 2022)

-1. Ongoing pupil progress discussions focusing on attainment and progress data highlight children not making good progress.
-Personal and social development (including behaviour) is also considered at this meeting.
+1. Ongoing assessment, observation and discussions about a pupil's progress and attainment highlight any not making good progress.
+Personal and social development (including behaviour) is also considered.